rothkj1022/php-error-handler/README.md

 	'emailErrors' => true,
 	'logErrors' => true, //requires database
 	'purgeLogTimeout' => '1 DAY', //use mysql date_add interval syntax or set to false
+	//'cacheFolder' => '/tmp/', //Folder for caching lookups, such as ip addresses.
+Must end with slash.
-	//'cacheFolder' => '', //needed for flood control 'floodControl' => '15 MINUTE', //use mysql date_add interval syntax or set to false 'database' => [
+	'floodControl' => '15 MINUTE', //use mysql date_add interval syntax or set to false 'database' => [
 		/*'driver' => 'mysql', //pdo or mysql